vinaykumar-coder/Weather-app/README.md

 # Weather-app
-This will contain the projects which i have done.
+This will contain the details about the weather-app and its features.